Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Fairness of publicly available Google application programming interface (API) ASR in CLP speech

-Here, \(\text{Error}(G_1)\) and \(\text{Error}(G_2)\) are the error rates for the two groups, here the group $G_1$ indicates Normal and $G_2$ refers to CLP.
+Here, \(\text{error}(G_1)\) and \(\text{error}(G_2)\) are the error rates for the two groups, here the group $G_1$ indicates Normal and $G_2$ refers to CLP.

-2. \textbf{Error Disparity:}
+2. \textbf{Error disparity:}

-3. \(\alpha\) and \(\beta\) are weights to balance the importance of overall error minimization and fairness (disparity minimization).
+3. \(\alpha\) and \(\beta\) are the coefficients to balance the importance of overall error minimization and fairness (disparity minimization).

-The -$\alpha$ and -$\beta$ indicate that higher fairness leads to a higher $FS$.
 The range of $FS$ is $ -\infty\leq \text{FS} \leq 0$.
 The value of \textbf{\emph{$FS$ closer to zero}} signifies \textbf{\emph{better fairness}} of the system, and vice versa.
 That is, the value of $FS$ represents the \textbf{\emph{degree of fairness}} of the system.
-From the given equation, the average error rate is influenced by error($G_1$) which is the WER for Normal speech and error($G_2$) which is WER for CLP speech.
+From the given equation, the average error rate is influenced by error ($G_1$) which is the WER for Normal speech and error ($G_2$) which is WER for CLP speech.
 If either has a high value, the overall average error rate increases.
 A lower average error rate indicates a better overall performance.
-The error disparity is determined by the absolute difference between error($G_1$) and error($G_2$).
+The error disparity is determined by the absolute difference between error ($G_1$) and error ($G_2$).
 A large disparity indicates a significant difference in ASR performance between normal and CLP speech, meaning the system is less fair.
 A smaller disparity suggests a more balanced ASR performance between both groups and indicates a more fair system.
 WER values for normal and CLP speech directly affect both the average error rate and the error disparity, affecting the overall fairness score (FS).